logicuniverse/manifesto/README.md

 - **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the conduit for pure logic.
 It injects external dependencies, service implementations, and logic closures (such as nested sub-LUs communicating with their parent) into the unit, akin to higher-order functions.

 **The Principle of Fractality:**

 Logic topology is inherently self-similar.
 A complex macro-system assembled from a network of micro-topologies encapsulates its own internal universe, yet behaves externally as a single, standard Logic Unit.
+When a Logic Unit is manifested within another LU topology to perform its function, it is defined as a **Logic Unit Instance (LUI)**.
 The macro-architecture and the micro-node share the exact same dimensional properties across all scales.

+**The Observer's Symmetry:**

+To implement a logic is to define a new LU; to invoke that logic is to manifest an LUI.
+The distinction between a "system" and a "component" is not a difference in nature, but a shift in the observer’s coordinate origin.

 ---